 Implement four types of three-phase harmonic filters using RLC components

 Three-phase harmonic filters are shunt elements that are used in power systems for decreasing voltage distortion and for power factor correction.
 Nonlinear elements such as power electronic converters generate harmonic currents or harmonic voltages, which are injected into power system.
 The resulting distorted currents flowing through system impedance produce harmonic voltage distortion.
 Harmonic filters reduce distortion by diverting harmonic currents in low impedance paths.
-Harmonic filters are designed to be capacitive at fundamental frequency, so that they are also used for producing reactive power required by converters and for power factor correction.
+Harmonic filters are capacitive at fundamental frequency, so they are also used for producing reactive power required by converters and for power factor correction.

 High-pass filters, which are used to filter high-order harmonics and cover a wide range of frequencies.
 A special type of high-pass filter, the C-type high-pass filter, is used to provide reactive power and avoid parallel resonances.
-It also allows filtering low order harmonics (such as 3rd), while keeping zero losses at fundamental frequency.
+It also allows filtering low-order harmonics (such as 3rd), while keeping zero losses at fundamental frequency.

 The Three-Phase Harmonic Filter is built of RLC elements.
 The resistance, inductance, and capacitance values are determined from the filter type and from the following parameters:

 Quality factor.
 The quality factor is a measure of the sharpness of the tuning frequency.
 It is determined by the resistance value.

 The four types of filters that can be modeled with the Three-Phase Harmonic Filter block are shown below: